 All clients will receive Covid-19 Screening Form when making an appointment.
 If the form is not completed the appointment will be cancelled.

-You must follow the GOV.UK guidelines in regards to Test & Protect and agree to provide details of those you been in contact with, should you test positive for Covid-19.
+You must follow the GOV.UK guidelines in regards to Trace & Test and agree to provide details of those you been in contact with, should you test positive for Covid-19.